Everyone has their favorite type of architecture. Even if they can’t necessarily name it, they know it when they see its telltale signs.

-If Victorian homes were a product of the industrial revolution, Craftsman homes were a response from those who recognized that mass production often left a lot to be desired.
+If Victorian homes were a product of the industrial revolution, Craftsman style houses were a response from those who recognized that mass production often left a lot to be desired.

-Craftsman homes highlighted the level of craftsmanship required to build them, hence the name.
+Craftsman architectural style highlighted the level of craftsmanship required to build them, hence the name.
 Owners took pride in homes that were designed by impassioned artisans, not disinterested industrialists.

 At the same time, these were homes meant for “working people.”
 In stark contrast to Victorian homes, Craftsman homes were easy to look after because the owners usually didn’t have maids, although they did have plenty of other things to do.